ThemModdingHerds/velvet-beautifier/CLI.md

 ![Icon](./assets/icon_medium.png)

-the executable is called `VelvetBeautifier.CLI.exe` on Windows and `VelvetBeautifier.CLI` on Unix (that is Mac and any Linux distro)
+the executable is called `VelvetBeautifier.exe` on Windows and `VelvetBeautifier` on Unix (that is Mac and any Linux distro)

 ## Some neat features